lioneaglesolutions/docs-2/expectations.md

 );
 ```

-You can also use the `sequence` method with associative iterables.
-Each closure receives the value as an expectation for
+You can also use the `sequence()` method with associative iterables.
+Each closure receives the `$value` as an expectation for
-the first argument, and the key as an expectation for the second argument:
+the first argument, and the key as an expectation for the second argument.

 ```php
 expect(['hello' => 'world', 'foo' => 'bar', 'john' => 'doe'])->sequence(